lenzloesche/quizz-app/README.md

 ## currently not working:

-- no input for german questions and answers
 - no database (data will get saved in sessionstorage)
+- delete card not working 100%.
+- bookmarking on the form page.
+- german language on form page.